ClaraEscorihuela/ann_models_library/README.md

        * reset: It returns all arguments of the model to ther initial values
        * plot_decision_boundaries: Used in the demo explained above

-  4. hopfield_network: Contains a class called HopfieldNetwork to design a Hopfield Network (type of Recurrent Neural Network)
+  4. Hopfield_network: Contains a class called HopfieldNetwork to design a Hopfield Network (type of Recurrent Neural Network)

     - Arguments:
       * W: (numpy array) weght matrix